hwvir25-creator/housing-price-analysis/README.md

 - Model validation with training-test split
 - Prediction evaluation on both the transformed and original sale price scales

+# Focus on
+1. Which housing characteristics (factors) are most strongly associated with sale price?
+2. How accurately can a multiple linear regression model predict prices for new homes?
+3. How can the results support real-world housing decisions?

 # Dataset

 Source: AmesHousing